Brampton: Health and medicine

+William Osler Health System operates two health facilities in the city.

 Courts

-Grenville & William Davis Courthouse, Ontario Court of Justice, is located in Brampton at 7755 Hurontario Street (Hurontario Street at County Court).
+The A. Grenville & William Davis Courthouse which houses branches for the Ontario Court of Justice and the Ontario Superior Court of Justice, is located at 7755 Hurontario Street (Hurontario Street at County Court).

 Transportation

 Public transit

-Local transit is provided by Brampton Transit, with connections to other systems such as MiWay, York Region Transit, Go Transit, and Toronto Transit Commission.
+Local transit is provided by Brampton Transit, with connections to other systems such as MiWay, York Region Transit, GO Transit, and Toronto Transit Commission.
 Brampton Transit also operates a bus rapid transit system, "Züm" (pronounced Zoom), along Main/Hurontario Streets, Steeles Avenue, Queen Street/Highway 7, Bovaird Drive–Airport Road, and Queen Street West–Mississauga Road, which form the backbone to its bus network.

 There is GO Bus service to York University and subway stations at Yorkdale Mall and York Mills in Toronto.
 There are three GO Train stations in Brampton along the Kitchener line: Bramalea, Brampton and Mount Pleasant.

 Rail

 Both Canadian National Railway (CN) and the Orangeville-Brampton Railway short line (formerly part of the Canadian Pacific Railway (CP) line) run through the city.
 CN's Intermodal Yards are located east of Airport Road between Steeles and Queen Street East.
 The CN Track from Toronto's Union Station is used by the Kitchener GO Transit Rail Corridor providing commuter rail to and from Toronto with rail station stops at Bramalea, Downtown Brampton, and Mount Pleasant.
 Via Rail connects through Brampton as part of the Quebec City-Windsor Corridor.